julianfigueroaGL/gorilla-cast-docs/docs/lifecycle/application/application.md

 1. Install a fresh Vue.js application using Vue CLI.
 2. Install Vuetify as a plugin.
 3. As an additional task, please include the file provided in the resolution step #3 in your folder's structure.
-This is the api you'll be using in the overall development process.
+This is the API you'll be using in the overall development process.
 We provide you with this tool with the intention of keep you focused on Vue.js related content.

 ::: tip TIP
-Run carefully each step of the configuration process while using the CLI
+Run carefully each step of the configuration process while using the CLI.
 :::

 ## Resolution